How to Fix Quotas

 |

-flag causes ls
+flag in this example causes ls

-output to display in long listing format.
+output to display in long-listing format.
 This format displays the following information:

 - The file’s permissions.